1. 1. Which laws are applicable regarding advertising of medicines and medical devices?

 • not include the SFDA logo nor the establishment National Registry Number, that is issued through SFDA’s MDNR, but may include the Medical Device National Listing Number issued through SFDA’s MDMA.

-Further, the Guidance provides that the advertising and marketing material must be in English, where it is intended for professionals, but for the lay persons it should be in Arabic.
+• the advertising and marketing material must be in English, where it is intended for professionals, but for the general public it should be in Arabic.

 8. What information must appear in advertisements directed to the general public for medicines and medical devices?